 - Imaging tests: Imaging tests are suggested if an Adrenal tumor or Cancer is suspected.
-Imaging tests are very useful to view the interior of the body and see if there are any tumors or Cancer cells.
+Imaging tests are very useful to view the interior of the body and see if there are any tumors or cancer cells.
 Some of the imaging tests are:

 - Ultrasound: Ultrasound tests use sound waves with the help of a transducer to take pictures of parts of the body.
 This test can show if there is a tumor mass in the Adrenal gland.

 - MRI: MRI scans use radio waves and strong magnets instead of x-rays.
-MRI scans give very detailed image of parts of the body.
+MRI scans give a very detailed image of parts of the body.

 - Positron Emission Tomography (PET) scan: A radioactive glucose is injected into the vein because Cancer cells use sugar much faster than normal tissues, radioactivity will tend to concentrate in the Cancer.
 A scanner can spot the radioactive deposits.
-This test can be helpful in spotting small collections of Cancer cells and may be used to find Cancer that has spread.
+This test can be helpful in spotting small collections of cancer cells and may be used to find cancer that has spread.

 - Laparoscopy: A very thin tube with a tiny video camera is inserted into your body.
-A laparoscopy test shows places where the Cancer is growing.
+A laparoscopy test shows places where Cancer is growing.

 - Biopsy: A tiny sample of tissue is extracted from the tumor with the help of a needle.
 The cells are then viewed under a microscope to see if there is any Cancerous development.

-The treatment plan usually depends on the stage and patient’s preferences.
+The treatment plan usually depends on the stage and the patient’s preferences.
 Based on these factors a complete treatment plan is prepared and the treatment may consist of one of the following procedures:

 Surgery: Surgery is the most preferred treatment option that is able to provide a complete cure.
 In surgery, one or both of the Adrenal glands may be removed.
-If the Cancer cells have spread beyond the Adrenal glands then nearby lymph nodes are also taken out.
+If the cancer cells have spread beyond the Adrenal glands then nearby lymph nodes are also taken out.